-Onboarding Designing a welcoming experience for new users by easing them in.
+Designing a welcoming experience for new users by easing them in.
 The design of the onboarding process for your site is usually limited to a first-time use scenario.

-Landing Page The location on a website where a user goes after clicking a link.
+The location on a website where a user goes after clicking a link.
 Also called the Target page or Destination page.

 This concept was coined more than 10 years ago by internet marketers in the US.
 The landing page is a webpage with the best navigation possible and a single call to action.
 Its main goal is to increase the number of requests from potential clients and stand out in the competition among web companies.

-How to Avoid Mistakes in Design Communication
+How to Work with Designers Avoiding Mistakes in Communication

 Terminology plays a large role in the user’s ability to find and understand information.
 Many terms are familiar to designers and content writers, but not to users, managers and clients.